mqtt-tools/mqttwarn/HANDBOOK.md

     }
 ```

-[rrdpython's API](http://oss.oetiker.ch/rrdtool/prog/rrdpython.en.html) expects strings and/or list of strings as parameters to the functions.
-Thus a list for a target simply contains the command line arguments for `rrdtool update`.
-The plugin will embed the message as final argument `N:<message>`, if the message is an integer number.
-Otherwise, it will break up the message into single words and append this list to the list supplied by the target.
-This leaves it to your descretion _where_ to put arguments and even - with the right data mapping and extraction in place - allows for something like
+[rrdpython's API] expects strings and/or a list of strings as parameters to the functions.
+Thus, a list for a target simply contains the command line arguments for `rrdtool update`.

+The plugin will embed the message as final argument `N:<message>`, if the message is an
+integer number.
+Otherwise, it will break up the message into single words and append this
+list to the list supplied by the target.
+This leaves it to your discretion _where_ to put
+arguments and even - with the right data mapping and extraction in place - allows for
+a configuration like:

 ```ini
 [config:rrdtool]